 Applicants must meet the admission requirements of the Graduate College.
 They must hold a D.D.S. or a D.M.D. degree from a dental school accredited by the American Dental Association or an equivalent degree.

 The certificate program begins around July 1 each year.
-Applications are made through Match, which places applicants into positions for their first year of training in postdoctoral dental education programs.
-A personal interview is required for qualified applicants.
+Applications are only made through Match, which places applicants into positions for their first year of training in postdoctoral dental education programs.
+A personal interview is required for select applicants; selection for an interview is based on qualifications and is by invitation only.